esheldon/wq/README.md

 # show this name in job listings instead of the command
 job_name: dostuff35

-# this is the type of node/host selection. bynode means select entire
+# this is the type of node/host selection. by_node means select entire
 # nodes.
-mode: bynode
+mode: by_node

-# Since the mode is bynode, this means 5 full nodes
+# Since the mode is by_node, this means 5 full nodes
 N: 5

 # Select from this group(s)